 We understand your frustration.
 So let's answer your first question.
 How is this program different?
 The answer is, you created it!
-Or should we say over 500,000 parents with children just as tough as yours, actually created this course.
+Or should we say over 500,000 parents with children just as tough as yours, actually had input into this course.